First-person (video games): Origins

 The initial development of Maze War probably occurred in the summer of 1973.
-A single player makes traverses a maze of corridors rendered using fixed perspective.
+A single player traverses a maze of corridors rendered using fixed perspective.
 Multiplayer capabilities, with players attempting to shoot each other, were probably added later in 1973 (two machines linked via a serial connection) and in the summer of 1974 (fully networked).
 Spasim was originally developed in the spring of 1974 with a documented debut at the University of Illinois the same year.
 The game is a rudimentary space flight simulation game with a first-person 3D wireframe view.
 It allowed online multiplayer over the worldwide university-based PLATO network.

-Futurewar (1978) by high-school student Erik K. Witz and Nick Boland, also based on PLATO, is sometimes claimed to be the first true FPS.
-The game includes a vector image of a gun and other armaments that point at the monsters.
+Futurewar (1976) by high-school student Erik K. Witz and Nick Boland, also based on PLATO, is sometimes claimed to be the first true FPS.
+The game includes a bitmap image of a gun and other armaments that point at the monsters and other players, with the walls rendered as vector lines.
 Set in A.D.
 2020, Futurewar anticipated Doom, although as to Castle Wolfenstein's transition to a futuristic theme, the common PLATO genesis is coincidental.
 A further PLATO FPS was the tank game Panther, introduced in 1975, generally acknowledged as a precursor to Battlezone.

-1979 saw the release of two first-person space combat games: the Exidy arcade game Star Fire and Doug Neubauer's seminal Star Raiders for the Atari 8-bit family.
+1979 saw the release of two first-person space combat games: the Exidy arcade game Star Fire and Doug Neubauer's seminal Star Raiders for Atari 8-bit computers.
 The popularity of Star Raiders resulted in similarly styled games from other developers and for other systems, including Starmaster for the Atari 2600, Space Spartans for Intellivision, and Shadow Hawk One for the Apple II.
 It went on to influence two major first-person games of the 1990s: Wing Commander and X-Wing.